This post may contain affiliate links. Read our privacy policy.

 These sound great but I’m allergic to bananas – can I sub with something else?
 Any suggestions would be appreciated.

-vicky osborn
+1. vicky osborn says:

 I just did some more reading and I see that you suggested apple sauce.
 Sorry!
 Do you think that pumpkin would work with this recipe as I’m also allergic to apples.

-Sherna Kopple-Svensson
+2. Sherna Kopple-Svensson says:

-These are superb!
-I used rice milk due to an almond allergy, still fabulous.
-Added blueberries into batter.
-My husband (not wheat averse as am I) ate all he "leftovers" and he normally has a very small appetite.
-Now that's a tribute.
+My husband (not wheat averse as am I) ate all he “leftovers” and he normally has a very small appetite.
+Now that’s a tribute.

-Sherna Kopple-Svensson
+1. Sherna Kopple-Svensson says:

-These are superb!
-I used rice milk due to an almond allergy, still fabulous.
-Added blueberries into batter.
-My husband (not wheat averse as am I) ate all he "leftovers" and he normally has a very small appetite.
-Now that's a tribute.
+My husband (not wheat averse as am I) ate all he “leftovers” and he normally has a very small appetite.
+Now that’s a tribute.

 P. S. Wish for nutrition info and printable on the same page, please (raher than requiring another sheet of paper)